turingschool/curriculum/source/topics/debugging/debugger.markdown

   * `next`
   * `step`
   * `continue`
-3. If you have RubyMine available, set a breakpoint through the GUI, trigger it, then experiment with:
-  * variable watches
-  * step over
-  * step into
-  * continue
-4. `debugger` is just a method.
+3. `debugger` is just a method.
 Try combining it with a conditional branch to only execute on a certain pathway through your code (like a `nil` input, for example).

 ## References

 * Rails guide on debugging and the debugger: http://guides.rubyonrails.org/debugging_rails_applications.html
-* Extensive details about `ruby-debug` are available here: http://bashdb.sourceforge.net/ruby-debug.html
-* RubyMine's info on the debugger: http://www.jetbrains.com/ruby/features/ruby_debugger.html